Not Guilty, Means Everything

 A strong defense may include:

-- Reviewing Surveillance or Forensic Evidence: Examine footage or forensic materials to confirm they were collected legally and interpreted correctly.
+• Reviewing Surveillance or Forensic Evidence: Examining footage or forensic materials to confirm they were collected legally and interpreted correctly.

-- Interviewing Witnesses: Speak with witnesses to gather firsthand accounts, verify their statements, and uncover details that support your defense.
+• Interviewing Witnesses: Speaking with witnesses to gather firsthand accounts, verify their statements, and uncover details to support your defense.

 Defense Strategies

-In burglary, theft, and robbery cases, defense approaches may involve questioning proof of intent, showing mistaken identity, or proving lawful entry.
+In burglary, theft, and robbery cases, the defense may involve questioning evidence establishing intent, mistaken identity, or proving lawful entry.
 The best defense for you and your case will be specific to your situation, charges, and evidence.
 A great criminal defense attorney will help develop this defense and tell your story, making sure you are informed and protected.

 Support Networks for Families and People Charged